-'Everyone on Liverpool, Ronaldo, crazy ass Zlatan' - Lebron names his favorite footballers | Goal.com
+'Everyone on Liverpool, Ronaldo, crazy ass Zlatan' - LeBron names his favorite footballers | Goal.com

-Cristiano Ronaldo and "crazy" Zlatan Ibrahimovic rank highly on Lebron James' list of favourite footballers - although, at a pinch, he will take anyone from the red half of Merseyside.
+Cristiano Ronaldo and "crazy" Zlatan Ibrahimovic rank highly on LeBron James' list of favorite footballers - although, at a pinch, he will take anyone from the red half of Merseyside.

 The 35-year-old Ohio native may be still active in professional basketball, but he is already considered one of the sport's all-time greats.